Brewers whiff 24 times, still beat Astros in 14

 Astros right-hander Justin Verlander pitched seven powerful innings yet was undone by three solo home runs.
 Verlander recorded a career-high 15 strikeouts in his 434th career start, but he matched his season-high total of three home runs allowed, a mark previously set in a 5-4 victory over the Los Angeles Angels on May 5 in Monterrey, Mexico.

-In the seventh, first baseman Eric Thames fell in an 0-2 hole with two outs, then flipped a 1-2 fastball into the Crawford Boxes in left, his ninth home run pulling the Brewers even at 3-3.
+In the seventh, Thames fell in an 0-2 hole, then flipped a 1-2 fastball into the Crawford Boxes in left, his ninth home run pulling the Brewers even at 3-3.
 Verlander responded with a strikeout of Travis Shaw to set a single-game standard but recorded his second consecutive no-decision.

 Woodruff gave up three runs on four hits in seven innings.